dakshbhatt21/a-computer-engineer/README.md

 Collection of <b>Android source code</b> for my blog <b>[A Computer Engineer](http://acomputerengineer.wordpress.com/)</b>.

 Current source code:
+- Create PDF file and save it to sdcard in Android(<a href='https://acomputerengineer.wordpress.com/2018/09/06/create-pdf-and-save-to-the-sdcard-in-android/'>view article</a>)
 - Draw line using finger on Canvas in Android(<a href='https://acomputerengineer.wordpress.com/2018/08/25/draw-line-using-finger-on-canvas-in-android/' target='_blank'>view article</a>)
 - Display List in AlertDialog in Android(Simple List, Radio Button List, Check Box List)(<a href='https://acomputerengineer.wordpress.com/2018/07/23/display-list-in-alertdialog-in-androidsimple-list-radio-button-list-check-box-list/' target='_blank'>view article</a>)
 - Display image grid in RecyclerView in Android(<a href='https://acomputerengineer.wordpress.com/2018/04/15/display-image-grid-in-recyclerview-in-android/' target='_blank'>view article</a>)